Employer of Record in Cameroon

 Sick Leave In Cameroon

-Employees can receive up to six months of paid sick leave upon presenting a medical report.
+Employees are entitled to 5 to 30 days of paid sick leave annually (specific allocation depends on collective agreements and company policy).
+If they have serious health issues, employees can receive up to six months of additional sick leave upon presenting recognized medical certifications.
 If the illness extends beyond six months, the employer has the legal authority to terminate the employment contract.

 Parental Leave In Cameroon